Alcohol Poisoning Deaths Are Occurring at an Alarming Rate

 The Cause of a Deadly Problem

-Of the 2,221 reported alcohol poisoning deaths between 2010 and 2012 (that’s roughly six per day), three-quarters were men between the ages of 35 and 64 with the highest incidence aged 45-54, according to the report findings.
+Of the 2,221 reported alcohol poisoning deaths between 2010 and 2012 (that’s roughly 6 per day), 3 quarters were men between the ages of 35 and 64, with the highest incidence aged 45-54, according to the report findings.

 “Most previous studies have looked at college kids and young people, but the problem is bigger than that,” said Dr. Robert Brewer, head of the alcohol program at the CDC.
 “It was surprising that the number of deaths was so concentrated among middle-age adults.”

-The report also goes on to state that 38 million American adults report binge drinking four times each month, on average, but pointed out that a great majority of these binge drinkers (90 percent) are considered alcohol abusers, not alcoholics with an alcohol dependency.
+The report also goes on to state that 38 million American adults report binge drinking 4 times each month, on average, but pointed out that a great majority of these binge drinkers (90%) are considered alcohol abusers, not alcoholics with an alcohol dependency.

 The Finer Details